someobserver/recurgence/math/08-wisdom-function/index.md

 - **Wisdom**: a derived field quantifying the system's capacity for forecast-sensitive, depth-regulated recurgent expansion.
 - **Humility**: a damping operator imposing a penalty on recursive elaboration that exceeds contextually optimal bounds.

-These constructs serve to maintain a regime of provisional coherence, supporting adaptive evolution of semantic structure while preventing collapse into pathological certainty or runaway recursion.
+They maintain a regime of provisional coherence, supporting adaptive evolution of semantic structure while preventing collapse into pathological certainty or runaway recursion.

 ---